Thursday June 26th, 14:00 - 14:45

 Participants

-• Axel Wolf, Professor, Director GPCC (Gothenburg Center for Person-Centered Care, University of Gothenburg)
+• Axel Wolf, Professor, Director GPCC (Gothenburg Centre for Person-Centered Care), University of Gothenburg

-• Mef Nilbert, Professor, Lund University, Specialist National Board of Health and Welfare
+• Mef Nilbert, Senior Consultant, Professor, Lund University, Expert Advisor, National Board of Health and Welfare

 Previous